BhavyeMathur/goopylib-v1/README.md

 This graphics library is built upon John Zelle's graphics.py package which he made for use with his textbook "Python
 Programming: An Introduction to Computer Science".
 Over the past 2 years, I have worked on editing this library to add more features to use with making my GUIs and games.
-My entire aim while editing was to create a powerful medium to enable me to create good-looking graphics within Python and I have spent a lot of time making sure this is the case.
+My aim while editing was to create a powerful medium to enable me to create good-looking graphics within Python and I have spent a lot of time making sure this is the case.
 Thus, this is a very intuitive, simple to use package with the potential of growing into one of the best Python Graphics Libraries.

 If you would want to contribute to this library by suggesting features, reporting bugs, or adding changes yourself, please do so.
 I would love it if you would use this library in your projects and do make sure to tell me about them!
-Right now, this is very much an alpha stage - there are many bugs, many features that aren't compatible with each other, and a ton of things to do differently, but this will all be fixed with future releases.

 Goopylib is also compatible with [auto-py-to-exe](https://pypi.org/project/auto-py-to-exe/) also known as Pyinstaller.
 This compatibility mainly means that all paths to textures & sounds are automatically converted into the absolute paths